LordMax2/klevebrand-garage-door-controller/README.md

 I've just used a regular generic ESP8266 module as controller for this project with a Geekcreit 4 relay module.

 #### Customization
 You can customize this controller just as you want, the index.html file provided is the GUI, and you can put your name/company name on top, change the background and do whetever you want.
+To insert your customized index.html page into the controller you need to transform the contents of the index.html to a single line, and then insert it into the `handleRoot` method.

 To customize the internal URL/DNS name of the controller you need to change the `MDNS.begin` in the code from 'garaget' to whatever fits you the best.
 Then you can access the controller in your browser with 'http://garaget.local'.